Skip to content

 Jackie Donnelly, Community Economic Development Principal Project Officer said "Street markets are an integral part of a town centre's retail offer.
 Anyone wishing to take the opportunity to trade on a street market can help Durham County Council achieve our vision for street markets whist supporting entrepreneurial activity."

 To find out more about growing your business by accessing street markets, contact us.
-You can also find out more on our Retail business support services page.
+You can also find out more on our Retail, hospitality and leisure business support services page.

 Testimonials